 The first Typhoon prototype flew on 24 February 1940.
 It looked very much like the updated Tornado, except that the Tornado had two separate rows of exhausts on each side of the engine, while in the Typhoon the sets of exhausts for each engine were merged into what appeared to be a single row.
 Great things were expected of the Typhoon, but the Sabre engine proved unreliable, a taste of things to come.
 Vibration was a particular problem.
 On 9 May 1940, the Typhoon prototype suffered a structural failure, breaking aft of the cockpit, with the pilot, Philip G. Lucas, remarkably managing to land the aircraft.
 The second prototype flew on 3 May 1941.

 * The test program proceeded through 1940, and by the summer of 1941 both the Tornado and the Typhoon appeared to be close to production -- except for the fact that the engines, for which so much had been hoped, were proving mechanical nightmares.
 The Vulture development program was particularly troublesome.
 The main rationale for Vulture development was to power the Avro Manchester bomber, which was fitted with two of the big engines.
-The Vulture was so unreliable that crew of one bomber squadron equipped with the Manchester joked that they should be redesignated as infantry.
+The Vulture was so unreliable that the crews of one bomber squadron equipped with the Manchester joked that they should be redesignated as infantry.

 With Vulture development becoming a bottleneck, the decision was made to get rid of the two Vultures and fit the bomber with four Rolls-Royce Merlin inlines, the result being the superlative Lancaster; that eliminated most of the rationale for the Vulture.
 Rolls-Royce was heavily committed to Merlin engine production, there was no strong reason to divert resources to work on the Vulture, and so the Vulture was canceled, killing Tornado production in turn.
 Only one production Tornado ever flew, in August 1940.